 agency responsible for administration of the Endangered Species Act, without question the most important federal legislation for the protection of plant species, in Utah.
 It has a daunting task in view of the many rare and threatened species which occur here.

-- A list of federally listed and candidate species as of September 2011 can be found here.
+- A current list of federally listed and candidate species can be found here.

 See also the rare plants page of the Utah Rare Plants Guide.